-Effective March 1, 2021, our Covid-19 testing protocols have changed as our patient community receives the opportunity to get the Covid-19 vaccine.
+Effective June 1, 2021, our Covid-19 testing protocols and partner restrictions have changed as our community receives the opportunity to get Covid-19 vaccine.

 - Covid-19 testing will end for all patients 2 weeks after they have received their full dose of the vaccine.
 Once a patient is fully vaccinated, they are to notify our Covid Testing Team by sending a copy of their vaccination card.

 - All patients that have not received a vaccination or have one of the two vaccination doses will continue to be tested at the appropriate points in their journey.

 - If a patient no longer requires the Covid-19 test, there will be one exception to the need for testing.
 If a patient has symptoms, they will need to have a negative test in order to present in the office.

 - Partners are allowed to accompany you to embryo transfers, intrauterine inseminations (IUI), and pregnancy scans as long as they present their vaccination card at least 72 hours before your appointment using the form in your portal.
 Once this is received, the card will be reviewed and cleared as appropriate.
 The last dose of a vaccine must be given 2 weeks prior to coming to the office and there are no exceptions.

 RADfertility’s SafeJourney Plan Follows Guidance for Patient Care During the Covid-19 Pandemic Set Forth by the CDC and the American Society for Reproductive Medicine (ASRM):

 - For everyone’s protection: state-of-the-art personal protective equipment (PPE) for our staff, and mask requirements and availability for our patients.
 Click here to learn about the CDC guidance we are following on required PPE for reproductive care procedures and activities.